|born on||7 February 1927 at 09:00 (= 09:00 AM )|

-American gospel singer and performer who sings the praises of the Lord with a strong four-octave voice who has done over 125 concerts in all parts of the country.
-He has a recording business and over 14 albums that sell in Christian bookstores.
+American gospel singer and performer who sang the praises of the Lord with a strong four-octave voice in over 125 concerts in all parts of the country.
+He had a recording business and over 14 albums that sold in Christian bookstores.

 A salesman’s son, Womach graduated from Northwest Ministerial College near Seattle before becoming assistant pastor and director of music and Christian education at the Fourth Presbyterian Church in Spokane.
 In 1958, he started his own business, National Music Service, by recording spiritual songs and building two music systems that he leased to funeral parlors.
 The business expanded beyond his hometown, and he piloted his own Piper Cub plane to other locations for concert dates.